 City Break Activities in Belfast21st December 2012

 Despite its somewhat notorious but certainly rainy reputation, Northern Ireland’s premier city is the ideal setting for a city break!
 It’s unique character in an attractive setting with low hills as the backdrop and the River Lagan flowing past and is fascinating for visitors from all over the world.
-Take a look at our pick of city break activities and add any of your suggestions, tips or thoughts in the comments box…
+Take a look at our pick of city break activities in Belfast and add any of your suggestions, tips or thoughts in the comments box…

 Titanic Belfast Museum

 We all know the tale of RMS Titanic and with the ship herself having been built in Belfast back in 1909, there is no better place for the world’s largest Titanic Museum.
 Opened in March 2012 to coincide with 100 year anniversary of the sinking, a visit to the museum allows you to revisit the tale of this unforgettable disaster.
 Learn of the story from the start right through to the very end with 9 separate galleries to visit complete with special effects, full scale reconstructions and interactive features.
 Bear in mind that there is a fair amount of reading so it’s not really ideal for young children.
 Are you interested in the story of the Titanic or was Leo and Kate’s 1997 film version quite enough for you?

 The Giant’s Causeway